This ARTICLE On What Is PMI On Government And Conventional Loans Was UPDATED And PUBLISHED On July 22nd, 2019

 What Is PMI And How Can I Cancel PMI?

-One option you have with conventional loans that you do not have with FHA Loans is that you can cancel your Private Mortgage Insurance either by paying down your mortgage loan balance so it comes to 78% Loan To Value or if your property appreciates in value where you have 22% equity in your home or 78% Loan To Value.
+- This can be done by either by paying down your mortgage loan balance so it comes to 78% Loan To Value or if your property appreciates in value where you have 22% equity in your home or 78% Loan To Value

 What Is PMI And What Is Lender Paid Mortgage Insurance